Male reproductive tract and orchidectomy

 intake and recovery.
 The presence of blood in the urine during 24 to 48 h post-surgery is

 normal.
 Sometimes, the scrotum is filled with blood and hemorrhaged.
-In rare
+In rare cases,

-collaboration to take pictures.
 Further InformationGilsanz V, Roe TF, Gibbens DT, Schulz EE, Carlson

 ME, Gonzalez O, Boechat MI.
 Effect of sex steroids on peak bone density of